tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/teo_zone_setting.html.markdown

 The `cache` object supports the following:

-* `cache_time` - (Optional, Int) Cache expiration time settings.Unit: second.
+* `cache_time` - (Optional, Int) Cache expiration time settings, Unit: second.
 The maximum value is 365 days.
 Note: This field may return null, indicating that no valid value can be obtained.
-* `ignore_cache_control` - (Optional, String) Specifies whether to enable force cache.- `on`: Enable.- `off`: Disable.
+* `ignore_cache_control` - (Optional, String) Specifies whether to enable force cache.
+Valid values: `on`: Enable; `off`: Disable.
 Note: This field may return null, indicating that no valid value can be obtained.
-* `switch` - (Optional, String) Cache configuration switch.- `on`: Enable.- `off`: Disable.
+* `switch` - (Optional, String) Cache configuration switch.
+Valid values: `on`: Enable; `off`: Disable.
 Note: This field may return null, indicating that no valid value can be obtained.

 The `cache` object supports the following: